 db, and it’s on the (inside Docker) hostname

-Extra databases: In DDEV you can easily create and populate other databases as well.
+Extra databases: You can easily create and populate additional databases.
 For example,

 ddev import-db --target-db=backend --src=backend.sql.gz will create the database named